Volume 16, Issue 2 (5-2025) Res Anim Prod 2025, 16(2): 138-145 | Back to browse issues page

 XML Persian Abstract Print

-2- Agricultural Research, Education and Extension Organization
+2- Agricultural Research, Education and Extension Organization Razi Vaccine and Serum Research Institute, Agricultural Research, Education and Extension Organization

-Abstract: (76 Views)
+Abstract: (507 Views)

-Materials and methods: In this study, the number of 62 liver samples suspected of infectious liver gangrene (with necrotic and parasitic areas) from Iranian slaughterhouses (Marand 5, Ahvaz 8, Shahryar 13 and Ilam 36 samples) during the last three months of 2018 and it was collected in the first three months of 2019.
-To isolate the bacteria, first, pieces from different parts of the liver were separated and smeared, and by centrifugation, the supernatant was collected as an extract.
+Methods: In this study, 62 liver samples suspected of infectious liver gangrene (with necrotic and parasitic areas) were collected from Iranian slaughterhouses (Marand 5, Ahvaz 8, Shahryar 13, and Ilam 36 samples) during the last three months of 2018 and in the first three months of 2019.
+To isolate the bacteria, pieces from different parts of the liver were first separated and smeared, and the supernatant was collected as an extract by centrifugation.
 The pieces harvested from the livers were cultured in chopped liver broth and incubated under anaerobic conditions.
-For molecular confirmation, the DNA of the tissue extract samples was extracted using the phenol-chloroform method, and the DNA of the cultured samples was extracted using a kit.
-The isolates were investigated by polymerase chain reaction (PCR) using alpha toxin-specific primers.
+For molecular confirmation, the DNA of the tissue extract samples was extracted using the

 Results: After cutting suspicious pieces of the liver with parasite contamination, parasite eggs were observed under a microscope.
-After incubation under anaerobic conditions, bacterial colonies with irregular shapes and unclear margins (polymorph) appeared on the agar medium and grew in the egg yolk agar medium, and gram-positive, rod-shaped, endospore-forming bacteria were identified by staining.
+After incubation under anaerobic conditions, bacterial colonies with irregular shapes and unclear margins (polymorph) appeared on the agar medium and grew in the egg yolk agar medium, and Gram-positive, rod-shaped, endospore-forming bacteria were identified by staining.
 By performing PCR for the alpha toxin, a band was created in the range of 609 bp, and it was determined that seven samples belonged to C. novyi.
-PCR results using primers related to the alpha toxin gene present in type B C. novyi showed that out of 62 isolates suspected to be C. novyi, seven isolates had the above gene.
-In addition, all liver extracts were negative and the positive samples were all related to culture samples.
+PCR results using primers related to the alpha toxin gene present in type B C. novyi showed that out of 62 isolates suspected to be C. novyi, seven isolates contained the above gene.
+In addition, all liver extracts were negative, and the positive samples were all related to culture samples.
 The authenticity of the isolates in which the alpha toxin gene was detected was confirmed using PCR-16S rDNA.
 Sequencing of some of the isolates in which the alpha toxin gene of C. novyi was detected revealed a high similarity with the alpha toxin genomic structure among the isolates and the vaccine strain.

 Conclusion: Isolation and identification of C. novyi are rarely successful because the samples must be transported to the laboratory under strict anaerobic conditions.
 In addition, because of the highly anaerobic nature of the bacteria, it is difficult to detect and isolate C. novyi.
 For this reason, reports of infectious gangrene in the liver are usually a possible diagnosis based on tissue pathology, fluorescent antibodies, or immunohistochemistry.
 C. novyi was difficult to determine.
 Considering that the most important pathogenic factor of C. novyi type B is alpha toxin, the alpha toxin gene primer was used to identify the isolate using molecular methods.
-The findings of the present study showed that PCR can help in the diagnosis of C. novyi isolates by identifying the alpha toxin.
+The findings of the present study show that PCR can help in the diagnosis of C. novyi isolates by identifying alpha toxin.
 In summary, considering the limited information available in Iran about the contamination of sheep flocks with C. novyi and molecular confirmation and identification of local isolates, conducting research such as the present study in the future can help control the disease and reduce its possible losses in the Iranian animal husbandry industry.
 It is also useful for isolating Iranian isolates and storing them in the microbial collection in the country.

 Type of Study: Research | Subject: دامپزشکی

-Received: 2024/02/22 | Accepted: 2024/11/3
+Received: 2024/04/17 | Accepted: 2024/08/2

 Add your comments about this article : Your username or Email: